 The evaluation should include a review of the timeline of the signs and symptoms leading up to the evaluation.
 Clinicians should ask open-ended questions that can minimize unintentional bias and allow the opportunity to learn alternative explanations for injuries.
 A history that does not include trauma or a fall from a low height is the most common in abusive head trauma cases.
 Caregivers of children injured accidentally will usually report a history of trauma.
 An inconsistent history or history that changes are suggestive of abusive head trauma and child abuse.
 The clinician should identify the development and progression of symptoms.
 Signs and symptoms of abusive head injury occur immediately in over 90% of infants who suffer shaking.

-The physical exam should include a head to toe assessment.
+The physical exam should include a head-to-toe assessment.
 The neurological exam merits particular attention.

 Imaging studies are the most likely test to confirm abusive head trauma.
 The clinician should initially obtain a skeletal survey and head CT scan.

 The head CT is the most helpful test in the diagnosis of intracranial injury from abusive head trauma.
 While definitive, if positive, a CT may not detect edema, fractures, or shear injury.
+Often a head CT should be followed by an MRI.

 An MRI can help distinguish a chronic subdural from subarachnoid collections, detect subacute and chronic subdural blood, and define the extent of a parenchymal injury.
 The use of diffusion MRI may further assist in obtaining an accurate diagnosis.